Fellatio: HPV and oral cancer link

 Links have been reported between oral sex and oral cancer with HPV-infected people.
-A 2005 research study suggested that performing unprotected oral sex on a person infected with HPV might increase the risk of oral cancer.
-The study found that 36 percent of the cancer patients had HPV compared to only 1 percent of the healthy control group.

 A 2007 study suggested a correlation between oral sex and throat cancer.
 It is believed that this is due to the transmission of HPV, a virus that has been implicated in the majority of cervical cancers and which has been detected in throat cancer tissue in numerous studies.
 The study concludes that people who had one to five oral sex partners in their lifetime had approximately a doubled risk of throat cancer compared with those who never engaged in this activity and those with more than five oral sex partners had a 250 percent increased risk.

 Pregnancy and semen exposure

 Fellatio cannot result in pregnancy, as there is no way for ingested sperm to reach the uterus and fallopian tubes to fertilize an egg cell.
 At any rate, acids in the stomach and digestive enzymes in the gastrointestinal tract break down and kill spermatozoa.

 Clinical research has tentatively linked fellatio with immune modulation, indicating it may reduce the chance of complications during pregnancy.
 The potentially fatal complication pre-eclampsia was observed to occur less in women who regularly engaged in fellatio, with those who also ingested their partner's semen being at the least risk.
-The results were consistent with the fact that semen contains TGF-β1, the exchange of which between partners having a causal reduction in risk of pre-eclampsia caused by an immunological reaction.
-It is worth noting that fellatio is not the only viable mechanism for the transmission of TGF-β1.
+The results were consistent with the fact that semen contains TGF-β1, the exchange of which between partners has a causal reduction in risk of pre-eclampsia caused by an immunological reaction.
+However, fellatio is not the only viable mechanism for the transmission of TGF-β1.

 Cultural views

 Virginity

-Oral sex is commonly used as a means of preserving virginity, especially among heterosexual pairings; this is sometimes termed technical virginity (which additionally includes anal sex, mutual masturbation and other non-penetrative sex acts, but excludes penile-vaginal sex).
+Oral sex is commonly used as a means of preserving virginity, especially among heterosexual pairings; this is sometimes termed technical virginity (which additionally includes anal sex, manual sex and other non-penetrative sex acts, but excludes penile-vaginal sex).
 The concept of "technical virginity" or sexual abstinence through oral sex is particularly popular among teenagers in the United States, including with regard to teenage girls who not only fellate their boyfriends to preserve their virginities, but also to create and maintain intimacy or to avoid pregnancy.
 Other reasons given for the practice among teenage girls are peer-group pressure and as their introduction to sexual activity.
 Additionally, gay males may regard fellatio as a way of maintaining their virginities, with penile-anal penetration defined as resulting in virginity loss, while other gay males may define fellatio as their main form of sexual activity.